GridTools/gt4py/docs/functional/architecture/0009-Compiled-Backend-Integration.md

 ### Build system project

-The `fencil_processors.builders.cpp.build.CMakeProject` class design should not be considered final.
-All the operations are blocking and the state of the project is not exposed (written to file or not, configured or not, build successful or not).
-Future refactoring for such functionality will likely include redesigning.
+The `fencil_processors.builders.cpp.build.CMakeProject` class design should not be considered final because of the following pitfalls:
+- the state of the project (i.e. is written to file, is configured, is built) cannot be queried explicitly

-Furthermore, the blocking `configure` and `build` functions may need to be converted to asynchronous operations to support parallel compilation of multiple fencils.
+- the blocking `configure` and `build` functions may need to be converted to asynchronous operations to support parallel compilation of multiple fencils
+- support needs to be added to switch between debug and release builds, as well as to conditionally enable debug information for release builds
+- support needs to be added to enable compiler optimizations and tuning for target hardware

+Considering these, future changes will likely require a more extended refactoring pass.

 ### Splitting existing fencil and binding code generators